 Discovering the closest species related to humans by trekking through dense forest and thick jungle is often described as the ultimate wildlife experience.
 In Uganda, a thrilling gorilla trek can be combined with an exciting safari in Queen Elizabeth National Park where tree-climbing lions, antelopes and herds of elephants are only some of the possible sightings.

-For many it is the ultimate “off the beaten track” untouched wilderness, Botswana is an exquisite safari destination.
+For many it is the ultimate “off the beaten track” untouched wilderness, Botswana is an exquisite destination for safari holidays.
 Its low impact policy means that the numbers of visitors are strictly monitored, which gives a sense of real privilege to those who venture in to this remote territory.
 Miraculously in the heart of the Kalahari - one of the most inhospitable, vast and arid deserts on the planet - is one of the richest wetland habitats: the Okavango Delta.
 This sophisticated system of intricate canals, waterways, lagoons and grasslands is home to some outstanding wildlife and can be explored by 4WD, canoe or even from a house boat!

 Famous for its deserts, canyons, enormous sand dunes and dramatic coastline, Namibia also features an enormous wildlife sanctuary, Etosha National Park.
 Waterholes and huge salt pans are the main landmarks in the park and form an excellent backdrop for its prolific wildlife: zebra, antelopes, giraffe, rhino and of course the big cats.